Minimax Rates for Learning Pairwise Interactions in Attention-Style Models: Conclusions

 \section{Conclusions}

-We have established \emph{dimension-free} minimax convergence rates in sample size for estimating the pairwise interaction functions in self-attention style models.
-Using a direct connection to interacting particle systems (IPS), we have proved that under a coercivity condition, one can learn the interaction function at an optimal rate $M^{-2\beta/(2\beta+1)}$ with $\beta $ being the smoothness of the function.
-Notably, this rate is independent of both the embedding dimension and the number of tokens.
+We have established minimax convergence rates for estimating the pairwise interaction functions in self-attention style models.
+The rates include a leading term $M^{-2\beta/(2\beta+1)}$ that is independent of $d$ which controls the parametric rate of estimating $A_\star$ when the sample size adheres to $rd \le (M/\log M)^{\frac{1}{2\beta+1}}$ condition.
+This result is achieved using a direct connection to interacting particle systems (IPS), we have proved that under a coercivity condition, one can learn the interaction function at an optimal rate $M^{-2\beta/(2\beta+1)}$ with $\beta$ being the smoothness of the function.
+Notably, under the $rd \le (M/\log M)^{\frac{1}{2\beta+1}}$ condition, this rate is independent of both the embedding dimension and the number of tokens.
 Our analysis extends beyond the standard assumption of independent, isotropic token distributions to allow for correlated and anisotropic token distributions.

-These dimension-free rates illuminate how attention can avoid the curse of dimensionality in high-dimensional regimes.
+These results illuminate how attention can avoid the curse of dimensionality in high-dimensional regimes.
 Viewing attention through the IPS lens suggests a broad research agenda for understanding the attention models.
 Promising next steps include extending the theory to multi-head attention, residual connections and self-attention interactions induced by the value matrix.
 Advances in these directions will improve our understanding of learning mechanisms and generalization in transformers.